-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 "We're currently in a situation where masks are already running out in hospital settings and for health care workers, who are the people who need them the most.
 So any masks — any protective equipment — should go to health care workers as a matter of priority.
 And only then should we think about whether the general population should be considering wearing masks."

-Looking ahead, Yong says that even if masks, frequent handwashing and social isolation strategies are effective in slowing the virus' spread, the end to the pandemic is still a long way off: "We are in for this long, protracted game of whack-a-mole with the virus where different places will stamp it out at different times.
+Looking ahead, Yong says that even if masks, frequent hand-washing and social isolation strategies are effective in slowing the virus' spread, the end to the pandemic is still a long way off: "We are in for this long, protracted game of whack-a-mole with the virus where different places will stamp it out at different times.
 It will surge back.
 It will need to be controlled again."

 Interview Highlights